jekyll/jekyll/docs/_docs/maintaining/releasing-a-new-version.md

 This will automatically build the new gem, make a release commit and tag and then push the new gem to RubyGems.
 Don't worry about creating a GitHub release, @jekyllbot should take care of that.

 And then, you're done! :tada: Feel free to celebrate!

+If you have access to the [@jekyllrb](https://twitter.com/jekyllrb) Twitter account, you should tweet the release post from there.
+If not, just ask another maintainer to do it or to give you access.

 ## For non-core gems